-There is no regulatory framework that requires the use of impact assessments for programmes or development projects.
+There is a regulatory framework that requires the use of impact assessments for programmes or development projects and it is effectively implemented.

 10.7 - Please list the different assessment methods used.
 Please provide weblinks to the guidance for the assessment methods.
+EEAARR(2002)- Environmental Audit Assessment Review Regulation